Jonaslneri/Jonaslneri/README.md

 Hello, i'm Jonas Neri, a passionate self-taught data scientist and a freelancer from Brazil.
 My passion for data lies with dreaming up solutions and making them come true with plenty of added value.
 I take great care in the experience, architecture, and code quality of the things I build.

-- 💼 Any freelance work?
-Feel free to contact me [here](mailto:litardineri@gmail.com) :)
 - 💬 ask me about anything, i am happy to help;
-- If you like what i do, maybe consider buying me a coffee/tea!

 ---

 <p align="center"> <img src="https://github-readme-stats.vercel.app/api?username=Jonaslneri&show_icons=true&theme=gotham" alt="Jonaslneri" />